dottxt-ai/outlines/docs/reference/samplers.md

 # Samplers

+Outlines offers different sequence sampling algorithms, and we will integrate more in the future.
+You can read [this blog post](https://huggingface.co/blog/how-to-generate) for an overview of the different sampling algorithm.

 ## Multinomial sampling

 Outlines defaults to the multinomial sampler without top-p or top-k sampling, and temperature equal to 1.
 Not specifying a sampler is equivalent to: